sudokpr/my-cooking-adventures/data/recipe/ravioli-with-paneer.md

       Check the seasoning and adjust it accordingly and cook till the sauce thickens slightly.

       Turn off the heat and sauce is ready .
 This sauce can be made ahead and stored in the fridge for up-to a week.

+  - name: Pasta Stuffing recipe
+    ingredients: |-
+      Broccoli - few florets
+      Capsicum / Bell pepper - 1 9 Any colour)
+      Paneer / Cottage cheese - 200gm
+      Processed Cheese - 1/4 cup
+      Mozzarella cheese - 1/4 cup
+      Oregano - 1tsp
+      Salt
+    instructions: >+
+      Take few florets of broccoli.... blanched chop them up into small florets this would be 1/2 cup of florets.

+      Roasted bell pepper - roast the capsicum on the naked flame , pour some water on it get rid of burnt skin.
+Roasting enhances the flavor of the pepper. cut it get rid of seeds chop it up into smaller pieces.

+      Grate the paneer into a bowl, add in the bell pepper and the broccoli.

+      Add 1/4 cup of grated processed cheese.

+      Add 1/4 cup of grated Mozzarella cheese

+      Add 1 tsp of oregano and bit of salt

+      Mix it up , Add in some fresh cream or malai from milk (Optional) Keep it aside your stuffing is ready.
 ---